 If your child has any regular medication they need to take such as a course of antibiotics or insulin we can look after this in a lockbox or a refrigerator.
 Students will need to administer their own medication, but can do so in the privacy of the school’s medical room.

-If your child requires an asthma pump or Epi-Pen please ensure they carry these will them at all times.
+If your child requires an asthma pump or Epi-Pen please ensure they carry these with them at all times.

-It is vital that we have up to date medical information so please complete the medical form as soon as possible to return it to reception.
+It is vital that we have up to date medical information so please complete the medical form as soon as possible and return it to reception.